xim3320/SPaRTAN/SPaRTAN_python/README.md

 	 It will generate a .so (Mac or Linux), or a .pyd (Windows) file.

-	2. Copy the .so(.pyd) file into SPaRTAN folder
+	2. Copy the .so(.pyd) file into "SPaRTAN_python" folder

-- build cythKrnPlus extention modue
+- build cythKrnPlus extension modue

 	1. Goto folder "cythKrnPlus built", then execute command: